SpiderLabs/BlackByteDecryptor/README.md

 This is a decryptor for the ransomware BlackByte.
 The key is stored in a file called forest.png, which was downloaded from http[:]//45.9.148.114/forest.png

+## Requirements

+This requires .NET core 3.1 runtime which you can download from here: https://dotnet.microsoft.com/download/dotnet/3.1

 ## Decrypting an encrypted file

 ```